ArtiPedia/blog-v3/_posts/2017-07-09-google-form-customization.md

 permalink: /google-form-customize/
 ---

 Customizing Google Forms is important for someone who trusts Google but doesn't like their branding at the bottom of the forms.
 Google offers two ways of using their form.
-One is embedding the form on our website and the second is redirecting users to the form page.
+One is embedding the form on our website and the second one is redirecting users to the form page.

 * Do not remove this line (it will not be displayed) {:toc}